Rishabbh-Sahu/extractive_summarization/README.md

 ## Extractive Summarization based on word frequency using Spacy

 Aim of this project is to showcase how using word and sentence importance, we can formulate a crisp summary of any document or article.
-Started with word level importance and their weights, followed by sentence level where these weights were aggregated to determin sentence importance.
+Started with word level importance and their weights, followed by sentence level where these weights were aggregated to determine sentence level importance.

 #### Follow the instructions below: